How to Reset Blackstone Regulator (6- Steps)

 • Blackstone griddles are durable and can last for many years.
 The only thing that keeps it running is good maintenance.

-• You need to keep it clean to see it working for long years.
+• You need to keep it clean to see it working for many years.
 Always clean your griddle when it gets cool after use.

 • Always use a scraper or a metal spatula to clear out the remaining food particles from the surface of the griddle.